neha13singh/BookStore-MernStack/README.md

-# 📚 Bookstore Management System
+# 📚 Bookshow  A Book Management System

 A MERN stack application for managing a bookstore's inventory with features for creating, reading, updating, and deleting books.
 Built with MongoDB, Express.js, React, Node.js, and styled with Tailwind CSS.